-This can be confined to just one part of the brain or can occur right across the brain.
-Communication between cells becomes scrambled, and our thoughts, feelings or movements become momentarily confused or uncontrolled.
-There are many different types of seizures, classified depending on which part of the brain the seizures occur in and how much of the brain is affected.
+This can be confined to just one part of the brain or it can occur right across the brain.
+Communication between cells becomes scrambled and our thoughts, feelings or movements become momentarily confused or uncontrolled.

-The different types of seizures will affect people in varying ways, depending on where in the brain the seizure is occurring and what functions that part of the brain controls.
-Seizures can disrupt any function which the brain controls – movement, thoughts, sensations, behaviour, and the person’s level of consciousness.
+Different types of seizures will affect people in varying ways, depending on where in the brain the seizure is occurring and what functions that part of the brain controls.
+Seizures can disrupt any function the brain controls – movement, thoughts, sensations, behaviour, and the person’s level of consciousness.

 Exercise is good for everyone, but it also has important benefits for people with epilepsy.
 People with epilepsy and their families are commonly concerned about seizures during exercise and this fear often results in overprotection, feelings of isolation and needless restrictions on activity.

-Seizures during exercise are rare, but an understanding of how exercise affects both epilepsy and seizures, and what to do if a seizure occurs, is important.
+While seizures during exercise are rare, it is important to understand how exercise affects both epilepsy and seizures, and what to do if a seizure occurs.

-Some people with epilepsy avoid exercise because they are afraid they will have a seizure during the activity.
-In fact, it is extremely rare for a person to have a seizure while exercising.
-Rather than triggering seizures, their epilepsy may improve with exercise.
-Although the reasons are unclear, studies demonstrate that abnormalities on EEG (a test that measures electrical activity of the brain) decrease during exercise.
+It is extremely rare for a person to have a seizure while exercising.
+Rather than triggering seizures, your epilepsy may improve with exercise.
+Although the reasons are unclear, studies demonstrate that abnormalities on EEG (a test that measures the electrical activity of the brain) decrease during exercise.

-Most sports activities are acceptable as long as people avoid overexertion, dehydration and hypoglycaemia (low blood sugar).
-If seizures occur, it is most likely after the exercise (15 minutes to three hours after exercise).
+Most sports activities are safe as long as people avoid overexertion, dehydration and hypoglycaemia (low blood sugar).
+If a seizure occurs, it is most likely to be after the exercise (15 minutes to three hours later).